 - Never ignore minor shocks and tingles, as these can be signs of a bigger electrical problem.

 - Turn off water pumps before entering the water and touching or checking the equipment.

 - Don’t try to fix submersible pumps yourself – electricity and water are a deadly combination – a young Victorian farmer was electrocuted in January 2016 while doing just this.

 - Never use broken power tools or faulty extension cords.

-- Install safety switches or RCDs (residual current devices) where possible on your home’s switchboard.
-These devices are designed to prevent injury or death by automatically switching off the electricity supply, within 0.03 of a second, when an electrical fault is detected.
+- Install safety switches or RCDs (residual current devices) where possible on your home and farm sheds' switchboards.
+These devices are designed to prevent injury or death by automatically and very quickly switching off the power when an electrical fault is detected.